herald-app/Herald/README.md

   docker.elastic.co/beats/elastic-agent:8.6.2
 ```

+Finally, the application's code must be instrumented to collect telemetry data by installing the APM agent in the application's code.
+Please see Elastic documentation [here](https://www.elastic.co/guide/en/apm/guide/8.6/apm-quick-start.html#add-apm-integration-agents) for instructions for installing the APM agent in your application's language.
+Currently supported languages are:
+- Go
+- iOS
+- Java
+- .NET
+- Node.js
+- PHP
+- Python
+- Ruby
+- RUM
+- OpenTelemetry

 ## Herald Architectural Overview
 Herald is built on the ELK stack-- Elasticsearch for data storage and indexing, Logstash for log processing, and Kibana for data querying and visualization.